Almondbury Community School bullying incident: Previous pleas for assistance

 Huddersfield MP, Barry Sheerman, said that the 15-year-old victim came to his office in late October asking for help: "The young man himself turned up at my office and told me he was being bullied and appealed for my help".
-Sheerman reported the allegations to the council leader at Kirklees (Jacqui Gedman) and the Head of Children's Services.
-(Steve Walker).
+Sheerman reported the allegations to Jacqui Gedman, the leader of Kirklees Council and to Steve Walker, the Head of Children's Services.

 Almondbury's Conservative councillor, Bernard McGuin, revealed Jamal wrote to authorities in a desperate plea for help three weeks before the filmed attack.
 In the email entitled "complaint: please help me", the youngster said he had been subjected to bullying since he joined the school two years ago in year 9 and listed "incidents and allegations" at the school.
-McGuin contacted safeguarding officers at the local authority and said: "The school only took action when authority figures got involved" - this has been denied by the Headmaster.
+McGuin contacted safeguarding officers at the local authority and said: "The school only took action when authority figures got involved" – this has been denied by the Headmaster, Trevor Bowen.